-India is a nation which is famous everywhere throughout the world for giving incomparable significance to belief and religion, with Hinduism being the most broadly followed religion in the nation.
-The Kumbh Mela is the most important religious gatherings of the Hindus which is starting on 15th January 2019 and will end on 4th March 2019.
-The biggest fair on the planet, it is organized once at regular intervals of 3 years at the religious goals of Ujjain, Nashik, Haridwar and Allahabad.
-Allahabad is the place of the blessed Sangam, where the pious streams Ganga, Yamuna and Saraswati merge into one and the Hindu pilgrims unite here to take a plunge at the Sangam, with the point of purifying their bodies and minds.
+India is a nation that is famous everywhere throughout the world for giving incomparable significance to belief and religion, with Hinduism being the most broadly followed religion in the nation.
+The Kumbh Mela is the most important religious gathering of the Hindus which is starting on 15th January 2019 and will end on 4th March 2019.
+The biggest fair on the planet, it is organized once at regular intervals of 3 years at the religious goals of Ujjain, Nashik, Haridwar, and Allahabad.
+Allahabad is the place of the blessed Sangam, where the pious streams Ganga, Yamuna, and Saraswati merge into one and the Hindu pilgrims unite here to take a plunge at the Sangam, with the point of purifying their bodies and minds.

-#6.
-The key ritual of the Kumbh Mela is bathing on the banks of the holy river which stream at where the Mela is being organized, specifically Ganga in Haridwar, Sangam in Allahabad, Kshipra in Ujjain and Godavari in Nashik.
+The key ritual of the Kumbh Mela is bathing on the banks of the holy river which stream at where the Mela is being organized, specifically Ganga in Haridwar, Sangam in Allahabad, Kshipra in Ujjain, and the Godavari in Nashik.

-#11.
 Exceptional facilities are offered for the millions of pilgrims who unite to praise this incredible occasion.
-These facilities incorporate toilets, temporary clinics, specialists available if the need arises and the large number of police personnel to deal with the crowd and security.
+These facilities incorporate toilets, temporary clinics, specialists available if the need arises, and a large number of police personnel to deal with the crowd and security.

 All these brilliant realities have made the larger-than-life Kumbh Mela considerably all the more astonishing!